ubc-vision/image-matching-benchmark/README.md

 pip install git+https://github.com/danini/graph-cut-ransac@benchmark-version
 ```

 Alternatively, follow the instructions to compile them.
-GCP deployments based on CentOS may require some changes to the CMake configuration files: we will clarify this on [the appropriate repository](https://github.com/etrulls/slurm-gcp).
+GCP deployments based on CentOS may require some changes to the CMake configuration files: we will clarify this [here](https://github.com/etrulls/slurm-gcp).

 ## Configuration

 Metadata and hyperparameters are specified via configuration files written in the JSON format.
-You can find some examples under `example/config`.
+You can find some examples under `example/configs`.
 They look like this:

 ```
 {